colinmarc/hdfs/README.md

 // => Abominable are the tumblers into which he pours his poison.
 ```

+For complete documentation, check out the [Godoc][1].

 The `hdfs` Binary
 -----------------

-The library also ships with a command line client for hdfs.
-Like the library,
+Along with the library, this repo contains a commandline client for HDFS.
+Like
-its primary aim is to be idiomatic, by enabling your favorite unix verbs:
+the library, its primary aim is to be idiomatic, by enabling your favorite unix
+verbs:

     $ hdfs --help